luslab/oz-bulk-rnaseq/J. Gene Enrichment.md

 Look at collection of genes (rather than individual genes) Is the more differentially expressed genes within a gene collection (e.g. RNA metabolism) than we would expect if genes were expressed randomly.

-Fisher Exact test = 2 categorical
+Fisher Exact test = is there a relationship between 2 categorical variables?
+2x2 contingency table: present in gene set vs member of gene set

 2. Enrichment sets

 Use reporting tools to write a table of GO analysis results to a HTML file.
 Select genes of interest > run hyperGTest > make GO report